Plagiarism Checkers Guide

 When you’re dealing with something like a cell phone game, you can suck it up and handle the ads or the slow load times that often accompany a free service.
 But with something as important as a plagiarism checker, which could spell the difference between life and death for your business, it is always in your best interest to approach free services with a hefty grain of salt.

-But perhaps I’m being too judgmental.
-What if there are some free plagiarism checkers out there which can be beneficial to the four main demographics that need such a service?
+But what if some of the best free plagiarism checkers out there which can be beneficial to the four main demographics that need such a service?

 - Educators on the high school and university levels